The Benefits of Translation as a Facilitator of Global Communication

 When you partner with Art One, you also help support our work on behalf of non-profit organizations in Art One’s “Translation for a Good Cause” mission.

-Past projects included: translating training materials for new Canadian parents to help their children succeed in schools, patient awareness materials for Vancouver’s Punjabi-speaking community, eLearning courses for people with autism, subtitles for a film about a Holocaust survivor, among others.
+Past projects included: translating training materials for new Canadian parents to help their children succeed in schools, patient awareness materials for Vancouver’s Punjabi-speaking community, eLearning courses for people with autism, and subtitles for a film about a Holocaust survivor, among others.

 With the support of our clients, we can offer our translation services at a rate that fits the budget of local non-profits.
 Our team is very proud of being a translation partner to non-profit organizations in Canada serving people with disabilities, refugees, and other marginalized communities.

 Art One Translations has long been a trusted translation partner for companies in Canada and the United States looking to do business in new markets.
-We offer end-to-end translation solutions encompass a wide range of file types, technical domains, and languages, so you can rely on a single vendor for all your language services needs.
+We offer end-to-end translation solutions encompassing a wide range of file types, technical domains, and languages, so you can rely on a single vendor for all your language services needs.

 If you are looking for a translation partner you can depend on, please get in touch with us to learn how we can help.